 How can I make money from my education blog?

-There are a number of ways to monetize your education blog, including selling advertising space, affiliate marketing, selling digital products and services.
+There are many ways to monetize your education blog, including selling advertising space, affiliate marketing, and selling digital products and services.

 Can I use WordPress for my education blog?